-Fuelled by HIV, tuberculosis (TB) notification rates in areas around Cape Town are among the highest in the world.
-TB is the most common opportunistic infection and, despite the country’s large antiretroviral treatment (ART) programme, remains a major cause of death among individuals with AIDS.
+Tuberculosis (TB) notification rates in areas around Cape Town are among the highest in the world.
+TB is the most common opportunistic infection, transmitted through the air, particularly through coughing.
+As such, transmission is suspected to be particularly high in crowded areas.
+Despite South Africa’s large antiretroviral treatment (ART) programme, TB remains a major cause of death among individuals with AIDS.

 The DTHF is actively engaged in research at laboratory, clinical, and public health levels to increase our understanding of this epidemic and to seek solutions to this overwhelming health problem facing South Africans.

 Ongoing monitoring of TB notification rates in Masiphumelele (since 1996) has enabled us to describe the impact of the escalating HIV epidemic and inform the roll-out of the ART programme on TB burden of disease in this community.